 Should you cancel a processing fee will be charged on top of any cancellation fees charged by the operator.

 All long distance trains and ferry services have toilet facilities onboard.
 InterCity bus and coaches do not have onboard toilet/washroom facilities except for the Starlighter over night services.

 Intercity services do stop regularly for comfort breaks on route.

 All Great Sights and most Newmans services have a onboard toilet & washroom facilities.

-To make individual train, bus or ferry travel reservations please contact our New Zealand Travel Team.
+To make individual train, bus or ferry travel reservations please contact our New Zealand Travel Team at least 48 hours in advance of your intended travel date.
 Details will be shown on your pass.
 When you receive your Rail or Bus Pass it is your responsibility to check all details / dates are booked correctly.
 If you need to make changes to your ticket, please contact us immediately as space is limited and subject to availability.

 Should your service be cancelled for any reason you will be contacted if there is time or advised when you turn up at the station.
 If a bus replacement can be organised, you will be offered this option.